cjimti/imti/content/post/2018-07-08-python-data-essentials-matplotlib-seaborn.md

 ---
-published: true
 layout:     post
-title: Python Data Essentials - Matplotlib and Seaborn
+title:      "Python Data Essentials - Matplotlib and Seaborn"
+subtitle:   "A beginners guide."
+date:       2018-07-08
+author:     "Craig Johnston"
+URL:        "python-data-essentials-matplotlib-seaborn/"
+image:      "/img/post/brushes.jpg"
+twitter_image: "/img/post/brushes_876_438.jpg"
-tags: coding python
+tags:
-featured: python coding
-mast: art
+- Python
+- Data
+- Data Science
+- Data Visualization
+series:
+- Data Science
 ---

 There is an overwhelming number of options for developers needing to provide data visualization.
 The most popular library for data visualization in Python is [Matplotlib], and built directly on top of Matplotlib is [Seaborn].
 The Seaborn library is "tightly integrated with the [PyData] stack, including support for [numpy] and [pandas] data structures and statistical routines from [scipy] and [statsmodels]."

 This article is only intended to get you started with [Matplotlib] and [Seaborn].
 Both libraries have extensive and mature documentation.

-**Quick Reference:**

-* Do not remove this line (for toc on a rendered blog) {:toc}
+{{< toc >}}

 ## Data Visualization Landscape